notAI-tech/fastDeploy-site/docs/recipes.md

 ---
 layout: default
-title: Recipies
+title: Recipes
 nav_order: 2
-permalink: /recipies
+permalink: /recipes
 ---

-# Recipies
+# Recipes
 {: .no_toc }

 We provide pre-built images for various Deep Learning models.
 Each recipie is a directory with the corresponding `predictor.py` and `example.pkl`